5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 Students look forward to it

-If you’d love ready-to-use puzzles designed specifically for warm-ups and early finishers, my Logic Puzzle sets work beautifully for this routine.
+If you’d love ready-to-use puzzles designed specifically for math warm-ups and early finishers, my Logic Puzzle sets work beautifully for this routine.
 Many teachers say that “Logic Puzzle Day” becomes the warm-up that their class never wants to miss.
-You can find a large selection here. ➡️ Resources Great for Warm-Ups and Early Finishers
+You can find a large selection here. ➡️Resources Great for Warm-Ups and Early Finishers

-Grab your free puzzles, then come see the next warm-up—I think you’ll love it! 🤓
+Grab your free puzzles, then come back to see the next warm-up—I think you’ll love it! 🤓

 🗣️ 3.
 A 2-Minute Math Talk

-You don’t need a long Math Talk to make a difference.
-A short, focused discussion a few times a week helps students develop math language, communicate their thinking, and learn from each other’s strategies.
+The good news is, you don’t need a long Math Talk to make a difference. 🌞 A short, focused discussion a few times a week helps students develop math language, communicate their thinking, and learn from each other’s strategies.

 Quick Routine: